SuperLan11/CowboyShooter/README.md

 Our team placed 2nd while competing against 20+ other teams.

 ## How to Play the Game
-Click the green code button, download the ZIP, and extract the folder.
+Use this link to access the itch page and download the game from itch. https://superlan11.itch.io/lasso-up-partner.
-Then open the Game folder in the extracted folder, and open CowboyShooter.exe to start the game.
+I recommend downloading the last zip.
+After extracting the folder, open CowboyShooter.exe to start the game.

 ## Team Contributions
 - Landon Johnson - Programmed enemies and moving background in level 3, created level 2